SanPen/GridCal/README.md

 Some of the features you'll find already are:

-- Power flow
+- Power flow:
-  - Newton Raphson
+  - Newton Raphson.
-  - Gauss-Seidel
+  - Gauss-Seidel.
   - Current iteration (or Zbus)
   - Newton Raphson Iwamoto (robust Newton Raphson)
-  - Holomorphic Embedding Power flow
+  - Holomorphic Embedding Power flow.
-  - DC approximation
+  - DC approximation.
+  - predictor-corrector Newton-Raphson from the base solution.

 - The hability to handle island grids in all the simulation modes.

 - Time series with load and generation profiles.
-  - It includes a nice profile import window
+  - It includes a nice profile import window.
   - Continuation power flow from step `t-1` to step `t`

 - Bifurcation point with predictor-corrector Newton-Raphson and Holomorphic embedding.